Did you know that 9/10 women don’t recognise their symptoms are associated with the perimenopause?

 - Sleeping problems

 - Painful sex

-What treatments are available for the symptoms of menopause?
+What treatments are available for the symptoms of perimenopause?

-Our female private GPs can discuss all aspects of menstrual health and hormone replacement therapy (HRT), as well as incontinence with you.
-Depending on the severity of your symptoms, they may be able to treat you or refer you to one of our Consultant Gynaecologists.
+Our female private GPs can discuss the signs of perimenopause with you.
+Depending on the severity of your perimenopause symptoms, they may be able to treat you or refer you to one of our Consultant Gynaecologists.

-We offer a range of menopause treatments, from the Mirena coil which can help with heavy and irregular bleeding as the menopause approaches to MonaLisa Touch®, a non-surgical laser treatment for the symptoms of vaginal atrophy- the thinning, drying and inflammation of the vaginal walls.
+We offer a range of treatments for the symptoms of perimenopause, from the Mirena Coil which can help with heavy and irregular bleeding to MonaLisa Touch®, a non-surgical laser treatment for the symptoms of vaginal atrophy - the thinning, drying and inflammation of the vaginal walls.

-To find out more about the menopause and the gynaecology treatments we offer at our comfortable and discreet private hospital in the heart in the Wealden countryside, contact our Private Patient Team by completing our online enquiry form or by calling us on 01580 363158.
+To find out more about treatment for the signs of perimenopause and the gynaecology treatments we offer at our comfortable and discreet private hospital in the heart in the Wealden countryside, contact our Private Patient Team by completing our online enquiry form or by calling us on 01580 363158.

 Published on 23 June 2022